claudiadaniela/decentralized-stock-exchange/README.md

-# Decentralizing the Stock Exchange using Blockchain
+# Decentralizing the Stock Exchange using Ethereum & Solidity